PureWeen/Xam.Reactive.Location/Readme.md

 - UWP I have some older code I need to port into this model to make it work for UWP
 - There's some duplicate logic between listeners (checking permission).
 Look at centralizing this
 - Need to surface different states.
 IsAuthorizedObs, Service Disconnected, Reason No Longer Listening, Also different reasons location checking is failing.
 Disabled on device etc...
+- Error handler might be a weird design and need to just percolate exceptions through stream instead

 ### Thanks To